simolus3/drift/docs/pages/docs/Platforms/web.md

 └── sqlite3.wasm
 ```

+{% block "blocks/alert" title="Serving wasm files" color="info" %}
+For browsers to accept the `sqlite3.wasm` file, it must be served with
+`Content-Type: application/wasm`.
+`flutter run` does this by default, but some webservers might not.
+After
+deploying your app to the web, check that your server is configured to send the
+correct `Content-Type` header for wasm files.
+{% endblock %}

 #### Additional headers

 On browsers that support it, drift uses the origin-private part of the [FileSystem Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) to store databases efficiently.